publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXX/m__us_usc_t16_s460m–6.md

     The Secretary may not remove, or assist in, or permit the removal of any free-roaming horses from Federal lands within the boundary of the Ozark National Scenic Riverways unless—

-        (1) the entity with whom the Secretary has entered into the agreement under subsection (a) of this section, following notice and a 90-day response period, substantially fails to meet the terms and conditions of the agreement;
+        (1) the entity with whom the Secretary has entered into the agreement under subsection (a), following notice and a 90-day response period, substantially fails to meet the terms and conditions of the agreement;

         (2) the number of free-roaming horses exceeds 50; or